 When I first opened The Laughing Man restaurant I knew that Nashville was hungry for something new.
 Little did I know how hungry they really were.
 Only blocks away from famed Music Row East and Music Row West, it was standing room only at The Laughing Man year after year.
 There was always a line to get in and always a great meal to be had on the inside.
 Ahead of its time, the non-smoking environment coupled with fresh juices and gourmet vegetarian fair, The Laughing Man was a big hit for Nashville and its celebrities.
 Shel Silverstein and Chet Atkins were regulars for breakfast and many a delivery was made to the local studios for late-nite jazz musicians like Chick Corea, Larry Coryell and Dave Brubeck.
-Over the years, I frequently catered dinners to Nashville’s famed Exit/In, making vegetarian dishes for musicians like Jean Luc Ponty and John McLaughlin.
+Over the years, I frequently catered dinners at Nashville’s famed Exit/In, making vegetarian dishes for musicians like Jean Luc Ponty and John McLaughlin.
 Given his passion for the East, John particularly liked the cauliflower curry and raisin chutney.
 While in town recording his hit album Comes A Time, Neil Young was frequently seen at The Laughing Man drinking carrot juice between his sessions on Music Row.
 And some of The Laughing Man’s waitresses got to catch a few late night sessions as well.
 After years of serving the Nashville faithful, in 1979, I sold the restaurant and moved to California.

 Fun facts from The Laughing Man Restaurant:

 - Sony Bono always liked his freshly squeezed juice cut half with water.

 - June Carter Cash frequently came in for breakfast with curlers in her hair.